LIA-UniBo/Hada_omlt/README.txt

             --export_model        <when given, the final HADA model is exported to a .lp file> \
             --export_results      <when given, the obtained solution is exported to a .csv file> \
-            --export_log          <when given, the log is exported to a .log file>
+            --export_log          <when given, the log is exported to a .log file> --train               <when given, the GBTs are retrained with the given max_depth, estimators>
+            --max_depth           <max_depth hyperparameter for GBTs to use>
+            --estimators           <number of estimators hyperparameter for GBTs to use>